 - grand theft of client and firm funds24

-Standard 3.2 of the Rules of Procedure provides that disbarment is the appropriate sanction for moral turpitude-related convictions absent "the most compelling mitigating circumstances."25
+Standard 2.11 of the Rules of Procedure provides that disbarment or actual suspension are the appropriate sanction for moral turpitude-related convictions.25 Note that the Bar may take into account mitigating and aggravating circumstances when determining discipline:

 Other misconduct warranting discipline